rpede/MobileProgramming24/_advanced_state/password_manager.md

 The basic model is as follows:

-- Use [Key derivation function (KDF)](https://en.wikipedia.org/wiki/Key_derivation_function) to derive a encryption key from a master-password.
+- Use [Key derivation function (KDF)](https://en.wikipedia.org/wiki/Key_derivation_function) to derive an encryption key from a master-password.
 - The key is used to encrypt credentials before storage.
 - Credentials can be retrieved again by deriving an identical key given the same master-password.